Self-made businesswoman Hilary Devey triumphed over adversity to achieve her £100 million business empire through sheer hard work.

 Devey sold the business to its network membership and management in October 2019 for an undisclosed sum.

-She has won several business awards, including being named the Ernst and Young Entrepreneur of the Year in 2007 and the 2008 British Chamber of Commerce Entrepreneur of the Year.
+She won several business awards, including being named the Ernst and Young Entrepreneur of the Year in 2007 and the 2008 British Chamber of Commerce Entrepreneur of the Year.
 She made history in 2009 by being the first woman to win the Sir Robert Lawrence Award – the UK’s premier award for transport and logistics.

 She travelled to Rochdale’s Falinge estate, a few miles from where she grew up, living undercover for 10 days and posing as a documentary-maker.
 The estate has a high number of people claiming incapacity benefits.
 Devey visited numerous community projects, including Syke Base Community Centre, where she met the founder and volunteer Sheila Acton, aged 70.